dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/membership.md

 ## Login Control

 The Login control provides an interface for someone to log into your membership system.
-It provides you with a username and password textboxt and a login button.
+It provides you with a username and password textbox and a login button.
 Many other common features such as a link to register for people who have not yet done so, a checkbox that allows the user to automatically login on subsequent visits, a link for a password reminder, etc. All features of the Login control are customizable via the properties of the control.

 In ASP.NET 1.x, developers had to write a fair amount of code to do a lookup when using Forms authentication.
 With ASP.NET 2.0 membership, you can validate users without writing any code at all.
 ASP.NET will automatically do the look-up of the user for you.
 (If you are using the Login control without using ASP.NET membership, you can use the **OnAuthenticate** method to validate the user.)